-Lesson Six - A New Home (Abraham)
+Lesson Six - Abraham's Journey

 -Ask the children if they have ever moved house or how they might feel if they had to move to a new place to live.
 Ask what they might take with them and what they might miss after they have moved.